forbes110/FIANA--Financial-News-Analyzer/README.md

 ```

 ## 3. Domain Classification
-Need more correct data to enhance the result, this is still need more revision(for multi-label issues).
+Need more correct data to enhance the result, this is still need more revision(for multi-label issues), you could check that in our paper.

 ### Download file required and environment settings
 ```shell